 The widening of the arterial 35th Ave NE in 1968 was done to ease traffic flow and to eliminate the hazards of angle-in parking, for which cars had to back out into the lanes of oncoming traffic.
 Some Wedgwood merchants squawked at the 1968 change in the roadway plan because curbside parking spaces would be fewer than the former angle-in parking.

-Mr. Copestick also objected to the taking of more of the frontage of his building in order to widen the street, but this time his objections were overruled.
+Mr. Copestick also objected to the taking of more of the frontage of his building in order to widen the street in 1968, but this time his objections were overruled.
 City of Seattle engineers stated that “private real estate developers who laid out lots when the section was outside the city, failed to make adequate allowance for future street improvements.”

-In the year 2018 a major Wedgwood neighborhood controversy is ongoing due to the City of Seattle’s latest plan for “improvement” of 35th Ave NE.
-The plan calls for the elimination of curbside parking in the heart of the Wedgwood business district, to be replaced by bike lanes.
+In the year 2018 a major Wedgwood neighborhood controversy erupted due to the City of Seattle’s latest plan to reconfigure the lanes on 35th Ave NE.
+The plan called for the elimination of all curbside parking in the heart of the Wedgwood business district, in order to create enough lane space for a center turn lane and for a bike lane.
+This was the most recent traffic plan along the road of 35th Ave NE in its evolution over the years, which has affected the business district.

-A neighborhood church, University Unitarian at the corner of NE 68th Street, has reacted to the bike-lanes proposal by making plans for a larger parking lot for the church.
-UUC stated that the city’s plan to eliminate curbside parking on 35th Ave NE will be a problem for their attendees.
+One response to the City’s proposed elimination of parking along 35th Ave NE, was that of University Unitarian Church, located on the arterial at the southeast corner of NE 68th Street.
+UUC stated that the City’s plan to eliminate curbside parking on 35th Ave NE would be a problem for their attendees.

 “An ordinance relating to the engineering department, authorizing the acquisition of property necessary for the 35th Avenue Northeast Widening Project.”
 Council Bill Number 88038, Ordinance Number 96507, March 1968.
 Seattle Municipal Archives, Legislative Records.